 They are performing surgeries today that were recently thought unimaginable.
 These include the biventricular repair, biventricular conversion and ventricular recruitment, for some of the most complex diseases involving a single ventricle defect.
 As the only Center in Texas1 with the capability to provide these advanced treatment options, the team works to restructure the connections of the child’s heart into a normal, two-ventricle heart.
 This approach often reduces the need for future surgeries in children.

 Our mission is to help your child get well, as quickly as possible, with the best possible outcome.
 We are here to serve you and your child.

-About the Children’s Heart Center ICU
+About the Children’s Heart Institute ICU

 - Extracorporeal membrane oxygenation (ECMO), a life-saving technique that supports the function of the heart and lungs.
 ECMO allows an infant or child to rest while healing of the organs naturally takes place.
 As a high-volume program in Texas, the Pediatric ECMO Program supports approximately 30 children each year.

 - 24/7 access to our sophisticated, child-friendly cardiac catheterization lab.
 Affiliated physicians and clinicians perform over 400 cardiac catheterization procedures every year.

 - Family centered care that involves the participation of parents and caregivers in addition to the medical care team to achieve the best possible outcome for each child

 - Around-the-clock care by a team of specialists trained to care for complex congenital heart disease

 - Smooth transition into adulthood with co-management of adult congenital heart defects with our partners at the Memorial Hermann Heart & Vascular Institute

 - Access to the seven-bed Ronald McDonald House of Houston for PICU families.
 This is located on the 9th floor of Children’s Memorial Hermann Hospital